 The first industrial gas turbine came online in a municipal power station located in Neuchatel, Switzerland.
 This was in 1939 when A.B.
 Brown Boveri installed the simple-cycle turbine.
 It remained operational until 2002.

-There are four basic types of turbines based upon their driving force that can be broken down into sub-categories.
+There are four basic types of turbines.
+While each type can then break down into sub-categories, primary typing Each type is based upon its driving force that can be broken down into sub-categories.
 Additionally, turbines can be categorized by function.

 - Steam turbines, used in coal, fuel oil, or nuclear fuel thermal power plants.